zeyu-lu/WITNESS/readme.md

-# Simpler yet more effective: Advancing fine-grained predictive mutation testing via classical machine learning
+# WITNESS: A lightweight and practical approach to fine-grained predictive mutation testing

-This supplementary material includes the dataset and source code for the paper, *Simpler yet more effective: Advancing fine-grained predictive mutation testing via classical machine learning*.
+This supplementary material includes the dataset and source code for the paper, *WITNESS: A lightweight and practical approach to fine-grained predictive mutation testing*.

 ## Requirements